SirLYC/YC-Downloader/README.md

 // send progress update message interval at least 500ms
 // only valid when setAvoidFrameDrop(true)
 YCDownloader.setSendMessageInterval(500, TimeUnit.MILLISECONDS);

+// If false, all running tasks are in WAITING state YCDownloaer.setAllowDownload(true)

+// Use configuration to update YCDownloader.updateByConfiguration(Configuration);
 ```

 ## Important classes